-It may seem at first that renting a car is the most convenient way to experience the beauty of Kazbegi Region.
+It may seem at first that renting a car is the most convenient way to experience the beauty of the Kazbegi region.
 But it’s not always the case.
 As I mentioned earlier, the driving style in Georgia is pretty aggressive.
 With windy one-lane road and a bit crazy drivers, it may be stressful for some people to go from Tbilisi to Kazbegi by rented car.

 Moreover, car rental in Georgia is not cheap at all.
 On average, the price for an old vehicle with 200,000 kilometers costs between $30-$40 per day.
-Until this day, there are no big-name international companies, just small privately-owned shops owners of which set up a price that they want.
+To this day, there are no big-name international companies, just small privately-owned shops owners of which set up a price that they want.
 I talk in detail about our experience with renting a car in Tbilisi.
 Read about it here.

 How Much Time Do You Need for a Kazbegi Trip?